nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [devops.com: Day 2 for the Operator Ecosystem 🌟](https://devops.com/day-2-for-the-operator-ecosystem/)
     * [KUDO: The Kubernetes Universal Declarative Operator 🌟](https://kudo.dev/) KUDO is a toolkit that makes it easy to build Kubernetes Operators, in most cases just using YAML.
 - [itnext.io: **Operator Lifecycle Manager (OLM)** 🌟](https://itnext.io/wth-is-a-operator-lifecycle-manager-873cf1661b04)
+- [kube-fluentd-operator 🌟](https://github.com/vmware/kube-fluentd-operator) is a sane, no-brainer Kubernetes+Helm distribution of Fluentd with batteries included, config validation, no needs to restart, with sensible defaults and best practices built-in.
+You can use Kubernetes labels to filter/route logs!
+- [K8Spin Operator 🌟](https://github.com/k8spin/k8spin-operator) Kubernetes multi-tenant operator.
+Enables multi-tenant capabilities in your Kubernetes Cluster.
+[We defined some small features to implement](https://github.com/k8spin/k8spin-operator/projects/1).
+If you know python & Kubernetes and want to contribute to this project, ping us!
+- [Domain-harvester](https://github.com/shurshun/domain-harvester) is an operator that collects domains from all Ingress resources in a Kubernetes cluster and provides its expiry information

 ### Flux.
 The GitOps Operator for Kubernetes
 * [Flux 🌟](https://fluxcd.io/) The GitOps operator for Kubernetes